South Carolina Military Medical Malpractice Lawyers Representing Families in Federal Court

 Up until recently, only veterans were eligible to sue the government for medical negligence at VA hospitals.
 Active duty service members have been barred from taking action against the government for medical malpractice under the Feres Doctrine for almost 70 years.
 However, the 2020 National Defense Authorization Act (NDAA) will now allow active duty military personnel legal recourse from the government in cases of military medical malpractice.

-Many cases handled by McGowan, Hood & Felder, LLC, involve medical malpractice claims against military or veterans’ hospitals, tried by South Carolina medical malpractice attorneys.
+Many cases handled by McGowan, Hood, Felder & Phillips, LLC, involve medical malpractice claims against military or veterans’ hospitals, tried by South Carolina medical malpractice attorneys.

 When government negligence causes personal injury